FrancescoSaverioZuppichini/LinkedInGPT/README.md

 - generate the post
 - post it

-The code for the LinkedIn guru loooks like
+The code for the LinkedIn guru looks like

 ```python
 from langchain.chat_models import ChatOpenAI